Filmsite Movie Review

 Eighth Close Encounter:

-At the Goldstone Radio Telescope (Station 14), a top-security missile tracking complex, one of the specialists excitedly shares with a colleague the newest deep space transmissions that have been received:
+At a top-security missile tracking complex (Station 14) using the Goldstone Radio Telescope, one of the specialists excitedly shares with a colleague the newest deep space transmissions that have been received, after broadcasting the five-note musical phrase to outer space:

-Specialist: We just received two fifteen minute broadcasts...104 rapid pulses.
+Specialist: Here are the patterns.
+We just received two fifteen minute broadcasts...104 rapid pulses.
 After a five second interval, 44 pulses.
 Another five second break and 30 pulses.
 Sixty seconds of silence and then an entirely new set of numbers.
 40, break five.
 36, break five.
 10. A hundred and four rapid pulses...Wait sixty seconds and the whole doggone thing repeats.

 Another specialist: Where are these signals coming from?